 They essentially camouflage the original teeth behind them, instantly improving the appearance and color of your enamel.

-Some individuals compare veneers to a fake fingernail because of how they cover the genuine item while changing the appearance.
+Some individuals compare veneers to fake fingernails because they cover the genuine item while changing the appearance.

 Before it’s implanted, a thin layer is removed.
-Veneers, according to some, are a thin shell that covers the front of your teeth.
-Both analogies are correct and convey how your natural tooth is just covered on the front, with the veneer disguising what lies beneath.
+According to some, veneers are thin shells covering the front of your teeth.
+Both analogies are correct and convey how your natural tooth is covered on the front, with the veneer disguising what lies beneath.

 Porcelain, no-prep, and composite veneers are the three most common types (chairside.)
 Porcelain is the norm for most smile makeovers because of its longevity and cosmetic outcomes.